How to Become an Electrician: 6 Basic Steps to Journeyman Status

 One of the most important things to understand when exploring how to become a licensed electrician is that every state sets its own standards.
 In most states, you need a license to be a qualified electrician.
 Some states (such as Illinois and Pennsylvania) don't license electricians at the state level; however, some towns and cities within those states do have licensing requirements.

-So it's important to contact your state as well the municipalities that you plan to work in.
+So it's essential to contact your state and the municipalities you plan to work in.
 Ask them if you need a license to perform electrical work.
-In some cases, you may need a license in order to work as an employee of an electrical contractor.
+In some cases, you may need a license to work as an employee of an electrical contractor.
 In other cases, you may not need a license unless you plan on starting your own electrical business.

 In locations that do require a license, you may have to pass an exam that tests your understanding of the National Electric Code, various electrical concepts, safety practices, and local laws and building codes.
 You will probably also have to prove that you have completed a certain amount of relevant classroom instruction and practical training under the supervision of a licensed journeyperson or master electrician.